Skip to main content

-From the first cereal mascot, which debuted in 1902, to Cool Blue, the kangaroo, cereal mascots are synonymous with the delicious products they promote.
+From the first cereal mascot, which debuted in 1902, to Cool Blue, the kangaroo, breakfast cereal mascots are synonymous with the delicious products they promote.
 They have become larger-than-life characters and an integral part of marketing for many cereal brands, providing fun and lovable characters that kids and adults can relate to.

 Discover the history, evolution, and nostalgia of Post breakfast cereal mascots.
 From catchy jingles to groundbreaking licensing partnerships, Post mascots are beloved by customers across North America.